How to Fix Google Chrome Crashing Issues Easily

 4) After updating, restart your computer to take effect.

 If you’ve installed a new application recently, or updated the programs in your computer, you should check whether there is any incompatible application or program that bring you the crashing issues.

-1) Copy and paste “chrome://conflicts” in Google Chrome’s URL bar and you will see the software to load.
+1) Copy and paste “chrome://conflicts” in Google Chrome address bar and you’ll see the software to load.

 2) Click Chrome Settings.

 3) Click Advanced.

 4) Click Update or remove incompatible applications under the Reset and clean up section.